 But Christian censorship didn't last and (after several hundred years of censorship) Westerners can view a full spectrum of portrayals of Jesus exists on film, and read and write whatever books they wish, with no effective religious groups opposing their appearance.
 The UK's blasphemy law - famous for its disuse - was abolished in 2008 after a Christian pressure group tried to revitalise it in their fight against homosexuality.
 Now that modern democracies are more careful to avoid discrimination of grounds of religion, most democracies no longer allow established churches to maintain biased censorship controls.

 Islamic censorship is still rife in home countries, and that includes some heavy-handed restrictions on access to the Internet.
-This is not just about pornographic material: even, in the 21st century, printed material and books are censored on their religious and scientific content if it is deemed to be "unIslamic", and this extends even to simple things such as TV dramas3.
-Pakistan is infamously for the frequency at which people are arrested under its blasphemy laws14.
+Even in the 21st century, printed material and books are censored on their religious and scientific content if it is deemed to be "unIslamic".
+Simple things such as TV dramas do not escape the religious censors4.
+Pakistan is infamous for the frequency at which people are arrested under its blasphemy laws15.

 Medieval-minded Muslims do not restrict their wrath to those who actually believe the same way they do.
-Salmon Rushdie is one famous (non-Muslim) victim, now having spent many years in hiding as a result of publishing a work of fiction that featured Muhammad.
-Anywhere on the Internet, global and across the world, individuals can become the focus of angry imams.
+Salmon Rushdie is famous as a victim of Islamic international censorship, now having spent many years in hiding as a result of publishing a work of fiction that featured Muhammad.
+Anywhere on the Internet and across the world, individuals can become the focus of angry imams.
 The Internet has partially enabled Muslims in strict countries to obtain more information about the world, but, it has also opened up the world to the demands of strict Islam.